If you followed my journey around the UK National Parks you’ll know there are lots of wonderful walks to do in the UK.

 These are bags to keep your belongings dry inside your main rucksack.
 I have many in all different sizes and they not only keep my clothes dry but are great for protecting my camera and phone.

-What optional items to pack for your hiking adventure?
+What optional items to pack for your day hike?

 Here are a couple of other things I take with me on my hikes.